Walton Academy, Grantham

 Walton Academy, formerly Walton Girls' High School is a co-ed secondary school, in Grantham, Lincolnshire, England.
 It is situated in the south-west of the town near the A607 junction with the A1.
-The school accepts approximately 135 girls a year.
+The school accepts approximately 135 children a year.
 In September 2019, the school saw its first boys enter in year 7, previously boys were only in the sixth form.

 History

 The school opened on its present site in 1966, with construction started in 1964.
 It took its name after one of the early townships of Grantham - Spittlegate, Houghton, and Walton.
 It was known as Walton Girls' County Secondary School and was the third purpose-built new secondary school to open in Grantham.

 Walton was formerly the Girls' Central School on Agnes Street, off Castlegate.
 The equivalent Boys' Central School became the co-educational Central School at Manthorpe, in 1978.
 The former Girls' Central School building, between Agnes Street and Castlegate, became the Stepping Stones Nursery, an annex of Grantham College.

 The Girls' Central School was not a secondary modern school, and required a good result in the eleven-plus exam to be admitted.
 It was similar to a technical school in its admittance procedure.
 When a new site for the school was planned, the site's position was supported by parents, provided it remained single sex.

 On 14 October 1977 the school hosted BBC Radio 4's Any Questions? - the first time it had been staged in Grantham.
 The panel host was David Jacobs, and the guests were Sally Oppenheim, Austin Mitchell (newly elected MP for Grimsby), Steve Race (originally from Lincoln) and the author Alan Garner.

 The school became a specialist school in Performing Arts in 2002.
 It was awarded a second specialism in Applied Learning in December 2006, and a third, Languages, in April 2009.
 The school became eligible to apply to have a sixth form, and the first sixth form students started in September 2008.